Enter your email address below and subscribe to our newsletter

 MIT Study Findings

-The MIT study, which analyzed data from a wide range of industries, revealed that while artificial intelligence has significantly impacted certain tasks, the overall cost of implementing and maintaining AI technology often exceeds the cost of employing human workers.
+The MIT study, which analyzed data from a wide range of industries, revealed that, while artificial intelligence has significantly impacted certain tasks, the overall cost of implementing and maintaining AI technology often exceeds the cost of employing human workers.

-The researchers emphasized that this finding held true for many jobs across various sectors, including manufacturing, customer service, and even some aspects of software development.
+The researchers emphasized that this finding held for many jobs across various sectors, including manufacturing, customer service, and even some aspects of software development.

 According to the lead researcher, Dr. John Smith, “Contrary to popular belief, the economic viability of AI in the workplace is still limited in many scenarios.
 The initial investment, maintenance, and the need for human oversight make AI less cost-effective than commonly assumed.”